cbonnett/SkyNet_wrapper/docs/files.rst

 |

-If the true targets/classes are not know these values are meaningless but will still be printed to file.
+If the true targets/classes are not know the 'true' values are meaningless, but they will still be printed to file.
 **pySkyNet** only returns the prediction values.
 The `true_class_[n]` is printed in one-hot encoding, thus all values are zero expect for the correct class.
 The sum of all values of prob_class_[n] is equal to 1.